iric-soft/km/README.rst

 ----------------------------
 Design your target sequence:
 ----------------------------
-* km is design to made targeted analysis based on **target sequences**.
-These target sequences **need to be design** and given as km's input.
+* km is designed to make targeted analysis based on **target sequences**.
+These target sequences **need to be designed** and given to km as input.
 * A target sequence is a nucleotide sequence saved in a fasta file.
-Some target sequences are provide in `catalog <https://github.com/iric-soft/km/tree/master/km/data/catalog>`_.
+Some target sequences are provided in `catalog <https://github.com/iric-soft/km/tree/master/km/data/catalog>`_.
-* To feet your specific needs, you will have to create your own target sequences.
+* To fit your specific needs, you will have to create your own target sequences.
-* On generic cases, you can follow some good practices describe below:
+* On generic cases, you can follow some good practices described below:

 .. image:: https://github.com/iric-soft/km/blob/master/data/figure/doc_target_sequence.png